ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 4.4 Technical analysis (formats, metadata, URIs, provenance)

-* ISSUE: All the MIUR datasets taken into consideration (D1, D2, D4.1 and D4.2) use the following date format: full year plus second half of following year with no white spaces or slashes between the two (e.g. 201617).
-This makes it difficult for machines as well as humans to clearly identify the nature of these particular pieces of data (i.e. the fact that they represent consecutive years and not year plus month of last two digits go from 1 to 12).
-Furthermore, the datasets cover an academic year meaning that the data do not cover the period going from e.g. January 2016 to December 2017.
-SOLUTION: Durations in CSV could be specified as a time interval according to the standard ISO_8601: YYYY-MM-DD/YYYY-MM-DD (e.g. 2016-09-01/2017-08-31).
+1. All the MIUR datasets taken into consideration (D1, D2, D4.1 and D4.2) use the following date format: full year plus second half of following year with no white spaces or slashes between the two (e.g. 201617).
+This makes it difficult for machines as well as humans to clearly identify the nature if these particular pieces of data (i.e. the fact that they represent consecutive years and not year plus month if last two digits go from 1 to 12).
+Furthermore the datasets cover an academic year, meaning that the data do not cover the period going from e.g. January 2016 to December 2017.
+Durations in CSV could be specified as a time interval according to the standard ISO_8601: YYYY-MM-DD/YYYY-MM-DD (e.g. 2016-09-01/2017-08-31).

+2.

 ### 4.5 Updating the dataset over time